KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_dispersion/README.md

 This extension adds one parameters to the metallic-roughness material: `dispersion`.

-`dispersion` allows users to configure the strength of the angular separation of colors (chromatic aberration) transmitting through a relatively clear volume.
+`dispersion` enables configuring the strength of the angular separation of colors (chromatic aberration) transmitting through a relatively clear volume.
+It is an enhancement to the default KHR_materials_volume transmission model which assumes no dispersion.

 Dispersion is represented in terms of the Abbe number parameterization \( $V$ \).
 The dispersion effect is a result of the wavelength-dependent index of refraction of a material.
 Dispersion is a widely adopted parameter in modern PBR models.
 It is present in both OpenPBR and the Dassault Enterprise PBR Shading Model.

 The Abbe number \( $V$ \) is computed from the index of refraction at three wavelengths of visible light: 486.1 nm (short wavelength blue, $N_s$), 587.6 nm (central yellow, $N_c$), and 656.3 nm (long wavelength red, $N_l$).
 The Abbe number makes the simplifying assumption that the index of refraction variance is linear: